leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

 # Robotics 2 Laboratory 1: Forward and Inverse Kinematics of a Spherical Manipulator

 ## Abstract:
+  In this Industry 4.0, one must be expert on knowing the design, control, and planning the following Industrial Robots to make efficient and productive manufacturing processses in the Semiconductor, Logistics and other Fields.
+One must know the difficulty of integrating the different fields on creating such mechanical manipulator.
+In this repository, the members of the Company created a Graphical User Interface to give ease to operators and technician controlling the Industrial Robot.
 ## Introduction:

+  Robotics Design is one of the difficult tasks Engineers must done to create autonomous system across the
 ## Degrees of Freedom of the Spherical Mechanical Manipulator:

 ## Kinematic Diagram and DH-Frame Assignments of Spherical Mechanical Manipulator